Robert

 Bruce and I set

 out early in the morning.
-We started climbing steeply through the
+We started climbing steeply through

 hills covered in gardens.
 It was quite difficult and